Tantalum pentoxide

 Tantalum pentoxide, also known as tantalum(V) oxide, is the inorganic compound with the formula Ta_{2}O_{5}.
 It is a white solid that is insoluble in all solvents but is attacked by strong bases and hydrofluoric acid.
 Ta_{2}O_{5} is an inert material with a high refractive index and low absorption (i.e. colourless), which makes it useful for coatings.
 It is also extensively used in the production of capacitors, due to its high dielectric constant.

 Preparation

-Occurrence

-Tantalum occurs in the minerals tantalite and columbite (columbium being an archaic name for niobium), which occur in pegmatites, an igneous rock formation.
-Mixtures of columbite and tantalite are called coltan.
-Tantalum was discovered in Tantalite in 1802 by Anders Gustaf Ekeberg at Ytterby, Sweden, and Kimoto, Finland.
-The minerals microlite and pyrochlore contain approximately 70% and 10% Ta, respectively.

-Refining
+From ores

-Tantalum ores often contain significant amounts of niobium, which is itself a valuable metal.
-As such, both metals are extracted so that they may be sold.
-The overall process is one of hydrometallurgy and begins with a leaching step; in which the ore is treated with hydrofluoric acid and sulfuric acid to produce water-soluble hydrogen fluorides, such as the heptafluorotantalate.
-This allows the metals to be separated from the various non-metallic impurities in the rock.
+Tantalum is extracted from its ores, typically tantalite and columbite, by hydrometallurgy.
+The process begins with a leaching step; in which the ore is treated with hydrofluoric acid and sulfuric acid to produce water-soluble hydrogen fluorides, such as the heptafluorotantalate.
+This allows the Ta and Nb to be separated from the impurities in the rock.
+An idealized equation for the process is: